chakrakan/shopies/README.md

 For the UI, I initially thought of resorting to [Semantic UI](https://semantic-ui.com/) or [Ant Design](https://ant.design/).
 But upon further reading, I found Shopify has their own design system called [Polaris](https://polaris.shopify.com/) and so, without hesitation, utilized it for the components and design for the application.

-> Every tool mentioned above was completely new for me - a lot hours spent sifting through documentation for this project ([check wiki](https://github.com/chakrakan/shopies/wiki)) and I must say, I thoroughly enjoyed the outcome, and came out of it learning A LOT in a short span of time!
+> Every tool mentioned above was completely new for me - a lot hours spent sifting through documentation for this project ([wiki](https://github.com/chakrakan/shopies/wiki)) and I must say, I thoroughly enjoyed the outcome, and came out of it learning A LOT in a short span of time!

 With the tools at hand, I began refining the Use case scenario.

-### Use Case scenario & Features
+### Use Case Scenario & Features

 As a movie buff myself, I envisioned a scenario where fellow movie buffs at Shopify would use this app as a "just for fun" tool internally to nominate their picks for [Oscar season](https://en.wikipedia.org/wiki/Oscar_season), and have a draw of the most popular/nominated movie title by the employees.

 This can be further used to dictate which movie gets played during movie-nights/social events (okay, it's a bit farfetched but bare with me 😅).

 If not at Shopify, I also figured this could be a tool that users can, in general, pick nominations on, and then tally up the information somehow to create a consensus of sorts.